What Are the Warning Signs After Tummy Tuck Recovery?Body Plastic Surgery

 - Prevent blood clots by wearing anti-embolism socks after the surgery or injecting heparin and enoxaparin as prescribed by your doctor;

-- Avoid walking, doing everyday activities, doing heavy exercises, and driving for about 10 to 14 days after the surgery, especially if the muscles are plicated.
+- Avoid walking, doing everyday activities, heavy exercises, and driving for 10 to 14 days after the surgery, especially if the muscles are plicated.

 When Are Stitches Removed After a Tummy Tuck?

 In abdominoplasty, absorbable sutures are usually inserted at the incision site.
 These sutures do not need to be removed; only the knots on both sides are removed after two weeks.
-However, the sutures inside the navel are not absorbable, and it is necessary to remove them after two weeks.
+However, the sutures inside the navel are not absorbable, and removing them after two weeks is necessary.
 Usually, doctors in Iran recommend using gels, anti-scar creams, silicone sheets, or laser therapy to prevent the formation of excess flesh at the suture site.

 How Long Does It Take for Tummy Tuck Scars to Heal?

-In the first days after tummy tuck surgery, the scar looks good, but it becomes red or purple and prominent after some time.
-This scar is not permanent and will go away after a few months, but the silver line of the scar will always remain under the abdomen.
+The scar looks good in the first days after tummy tuck surgery but becomes red or purple and prominent after some time.
+The tummy tuck scar is not permanent and will go away after a few months, but the silver line of the scar will always remain under the abdomen.
 In any case, full recovery of the scars takes 3 to 6 months and sometimes a year.

 Meds You Should Take in Tummy Tuck Recovery Period